mirochaj/ares/doc/install.rst

 Don't have Python already?
 --------------------------
-If you do *not* already have Python installed, you might consider downloading `yt <http://yt-project.org/>`_, which has a convenient installation script that will download and install a lot of common Python packages for you (everything but *hmf* listed above).
+If you do *not* already have Python installed, you might consider downloading `yt <http://yt-project.org/>`_, which has a convenient installation script that will download and install Python and many commonly-used Python packages for you.

 Help
 ----